emilyrosenberg/worldviews/README.md

 ### Surface
 #### Colors
 The color palette is from the Moments walkthrough project.
-It is a clean white and blue, with some gray, and lets the images stand out.
-I designed the logo in the same palette with a dynamic mix of purple and blue.
+It is a clean white and blue, with some gray, and lets the images shine.
+In order to create a minimum viable product, I designed the logo in the same palette with a dynamic mix of purple and blue.
 In the future Worldviews will have a more sophisticated color palette based on these colors.

 These colors are currently used on the site:
 - White: #ffffff